 Design and build

 The cutting-edge Ninja sets the equal boards as its predecessor, though; the novel metal dye work and a bit of visual offer a new demand to the baby Ninja.
 We love the intrepid Ninja calligraphy on the panels and the new Candy Plasma Blue paint scheme is quite striking.
-That told, green is the colour of Kawasaki and universally preferred one.
+That told green is the color of Kawasaki and universally preferred one.

 The designing is a combination of bold and sporty and the motorbike still appears modern, unless you park the new Ninja 400 next to it.